 Quality bearings will also make your riding smoother by reducing friction.

 Board length also impacts comfort.
-Longer boards have lower resonant frequency which absorbs the energy of small obstacles.
+Longer boards have a lower resonant frequency which absorbs the energy of small obstacles.
 The distance between your feet and the bearings also helps absorb that obstacle energy.

-Stability vs maneuvreability
+Stability vs maneuverability

-For stability you’ll want tight trucks that don’t steer too much.
+For stability, you’ll want tight trucks that don’t steer too much.

 On the other hand, if you commute primarily through congested city areas and crowded sidewalks, you may need the agility and turnability of a shorter board for maneuvering through crowds.
 Small boards are in the 28″ to 32″ range.

-For urban commuting you’ll also need trucks with decent turning radius and responsiveness.
+For urban commuting, you’ll also need trucks with decent turning radius and responsiveness.
 You can get carving trucks like Gullwing Sidewinder, Randal, Seismic, Indy or Bear trucks.

-Portability and stowability
+Portability and storability